TheExploration/Krunker.io-hack/README.md

 !!NOT BY ME!!
 I am just posting whatever hack that works here.
 If it is not working, wait and I will update

-Tampermonkey does not work anymore krunker has blocked tampermonkey.
+Tampermonkey does not work anymore since krunker has blocked tampermonkey.

 ### Installation